jaohara/ad325-tmdp/README.md

 # tmdp.js - Targeting Marketing Data Parser

-A real JavaScript program written to parse and insert JSON data from a fake social media platform into a fake targeted marketing databased.
+A real JavaScript program written to parse and insert JSON data from a fake social media platform into a fake targeted marketing database.

 ## How To Run